-Students with a physical disability which puts them at a disadvantage in written examinations, should advise the Head, Examinations Section (Ground Floor, the Chancellery, telephone (02) 9385 3088) immediately their disability is known to discuss special examining conditions.
+Students with a physical disability which puts them at a disadvantage in written examinations, should advise the Adviser to Students with disabilities or the Head, Examinations Section immediately their disability is known to discuss special examining conditions.

 All students who need special examining conditions should contact the Student Centre and fill out the appropriate forms as soon as the Provisional Timetable is displayed, and no later than fourteen days prior to the commencement of the examination session (except in the case of unanticipated illness or injury).